knox135/ai-case-study/README.md

 **How did the idea for the company (or project) come about?**

 * William Durant was a partner in an insurance agency in Flint, Michigan, and decided to move into the vehicle business by purchasing a horse cart company in 1886 which he named the Durant-Dort Carraige Company.
 He then grew the horse-cart company into the largest manufacturer in the U.S.
-Initially he was not interested in automobiles, stating "Automobiles were noisy, dangerous contraptions that frightened people and horses."
+Initially he was not interested in automobiles, stating "Automobiles were noisy, dangerous contraptions that frightened people and horses."(1)
 After test driving a Buick automobile, he becamse so impressed that he took over management of Buick in 1904.
 Under his leadership, by 1908, Buick's production had surprassed Ford and Caddilac combined.
 In 1907, due to the various American automotive companies financial struggles, J.P.
 Morgan attempted to create a merger between Ford, Oldsmobile, and Buick, however Ford walked away.
 Durant, knowing of Oldsmobile's financial struggles, took a train to Lansing, Michigan, and made an agreement to create a holding company called General Motors, which now one of the top 10 automotive companies in the world (1)